Supermarine Swan: Design and development

 The Supermarine Swan was a wooden biplane amphibian aircraft.
 It was designed by R. J. Mitchell, the chief designer at Supermarine.
 Mitchell designed the aircraft in parallel with the Supermarine Scylla, as a replacement for the Royal Air Force's standard flying boat at that time, the Felixstowe F5.
 The Swan first appeared in Mitchell's planning drawings as a "Twin Engined Commercial Flying Boat", which date from July 1922.
 An artist's impression of the design was used in Supermarine press advertisements during 1922 and 1923.

 The Swan was ordered to the Air Ministry's specification 21/22.
 It was the world's first twin-engine amphibian aircraft.
 Mitchell's original plan was for an aircraft with two-bay wings of equal span which folded forwards to save storage space.
 The accommodation for 12 passengers in the hull was below the cockpit, which was fitted with side windscreens for the crew of two, who were otherwise unprotected from the weather.
 The engines were positioned leading over the front edge of the wing, which had a span designed to be large enough for the engine mounts.

 Supermarine Works staff stand with the Prince of Wales in front of the Swan during his visit to Southampton in June 1924.
 The aircraft's designer, R J Mitchell, is third from the right.

-Completed as a aerial reconnaissance flying boat, the Swan was first flown under its serial number N175 by Supermarine's test pilot Henri Biard on 25 March 1924.
+Completed as an aerial reconnaissance flying boat, the Swan was first flown under its serial number N175 by Supermarine's test pilot Henri Biard on 25 March 1924.
 It first flew with its more powerful engine and no undercarriage on 25 June 1924; the modifications assisted in increasing its maximum speed from 92 to 105 mph.
 The Swan was the main exhibit seen by the Prince of Wales at the Supermarine works during his visit to Southampton on 27 June 1924.